 For anyone who has ever taken the highly acclaimed 10-day Vipassana Meditation course taught in the lineage of S.N.
 Goenka, where they had the opportunity to watch and listen to the iconic meditation teacher in hours of video and audio lessons that were recorded before his death, it becomes clear to see how deeply passionate he was about the ancient technique which instructs meditators to consciously observe physical sensations throughout their bodies.

 By utilizing the technique which is believed to have been taught by the Buddha himself, Goenka tells us, we can break free from our conditioned cravings for and aversions towards particular body sensations while moving closer towards spiritual liberation.
-Instead of explaining the intricacies of the practice here, let’s listen to Goenka himself describe Vipassana in this short video:
+Instead of explaining the intricacies of Vipassana meditation here, let’s listen to Goenka himself describe the practice in this short video:

 Developing The Wings Of Wisdom:

 S.N.
 Goenka tells us that in order to attain the ultimate goal of Nirvana, we’ll have to develop the wings of wisdom by fully committing ourselves to the practice of Vipassana.
 That is, we’ll have to develop the wings of awareness and equanimity which lead to the spiritual liberation we most deeply desire.
-“The bird of wisdom needs two wings to fly.
-They are awareness and equanimity,” Goenka says.
+Goenka says: